Mark Shoen

-Mark V. Shoen (born 1951) is an American billionaire businessman and vice-president of the moving equipment and storage rental company U-Haul, which was founded by his father.
-Shoen is also the largest shareholder in its parent company, Amerco.
+Mark V. Shoen (born 1951) is an American billionaire businessman.
+He is the vice president of the storage rental company U-Haul, and the largest shareholder in its parent company Amerco.
 As of 2023, Shoen is the richest person in Arizona, with an estimated net worth of $4.8 billion.

 Early life and education

-Shoen was born in Phoenix, Arizona the son of Leonard Shoen and Anna Carty.
-He graduated from the College of the Holy Cross.
+Shoen was born in Phoenix, Arizona, the fourth of six children of Leonard S. Shoen and Anna Mary Carty Shoen.
+His brother Joe is also a leader of U-Haul.
+His parents co-founded U-Haul in 1945.
+Beginning in 1952, his parents established trusts and investments in the names of their children, including outright gifts of stock.
+His mother, who had helped operate the growing family business, died of a heart attack in 1957 at the age of 34, leaving Leonard with the six children.

+A year after Anna Mary's death, Leonard married Suzanne Gilbaugh, and Mark and Joe were the two oldest children still living at home after Samuel and Michael had been sent to boarding school.
+In 1967, the Shoen household moved to the Tatum House in Paradise Valley, Arizona.

+After high school, Shoen graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in sociology with honors in 1973.
+As an undergraduate at Holy Cross, Shoen served as the president of its Alpha Kappa Delta honor society chapter.

 Career

 Shoen is the largest shareholder in Amerco, the parent company of U-Haul, which is North America’s biggest moving and storage company.

 According to Forbes, Shoen has a net worth of $4.8 billion, as of August 2023.

 Personal life

 Shoen is married with one child, and lives in Phoenix, Arizona.